DSGDSR/GWJ-66/README.md

 # Game for Godot wild jam #66

 # Credits
-- Controller icons => actuallyKron
+- Controller icons by actuallyKron
+- Keyboard icons by Crusenho